Georges Niang: Atlanta Hawks (2025)

-Return to Utah (2025–present)
+Golden State Warriors (2026–present)

 On July 7, 2025, Niang and a future second-round pick were traded to the Boston Celtics in a three-team trade that sent Kristaps Porziņģis and a second-round pick to the Hawks, and Terance Mann and the draft rights to Drake Powell (the 22nd pick in the 2025 NBA draft) to the Brooklyn Nets.
 On August 6, before ever appearing in a game for Boston, Niang was traded back to the Utah Jazz alongside two future second-round draft picks in exchange for RJ Luis Jr. and an $8 million trade exception.
-Niang is considered a great presence in the locker room in Utah and many hope he will have a positive impact on the younger player's in Utah through his leadership.
+The Jazz considered Niang a great veteran presence and wanted him to be a positive impact on the younger players in the locker room, however, he didn't make an appearance for the Jazz because of a foot injury.

+On February 3, 2026, Niang, Kyle Anderson, Walter Clayton Jr., Taylor Hendricks, and three first-round draft picks were traded to the Grizzlies in exchange for Jaren Jackson Jr., John Konchar, Jock Landale, and Vince Williams Jr. On February 5, Niang was waived by the Grizzlies.

+On August 25, 2026, Niang signed with the Golden State Warriors.